Construction of California High-Speed Rail: Initial construction approvals

 On December 2, 2010, the Authority Board of Directors voted to begin construction on the first section of the system from Madera to Fresno, known as the Initial Construction Segment (ICS).
-Five "construction packages" are currently being planned for this section.
-With the Design-Build contractual system the Authority is using, the contractor will be responsible for the final construction design elements, following the guidelines and specifications of the contract.
-The intent of this (as explained by Dan Richard, chair of the Authority) is to minimize last minute design change orders arising during the construction process (which tend to add to expenses and slow construction).
+Five "construction packages" were initially planned for this section.
+With the Design-Build contractual system the Authority was using, the contractor would be responsible for the final construction design elements, following the guidelines and specifications of the contract.
+The intent of this (as explained by Dan Richard, chair of the Authority) was to minimize last minute design change orders arising during the construction process (which tend to add to expenses and slow construction).

 On December 20, 2010, due to the infusion of an additional $616 million in federal funds reallocated from states that canceled their high-speed rail plans, the initial segment of construction was extended to Bakersfield.
 Another $300 million was reallocated on May 9, 2011, extending the funded portion north to the future Chowchilla Wye (where trains can be turned).

 In September 2012, the Obama administration gave California's high-speed rail project the green light to streamline the permitting process for the 114 mi section of the project which starts just north of Fresno in Madera County and runs south to Bakersfield.

 On August 12, 2014, the federal Surface Transportation Board approved the HSR route from Fresno to Bakersfield.
 This was the final approval needed before beginning construction.

 Also, on December 15, 2014, the federal Surface Transportation Board determined (using well-understood preemption rules) that its approval of the HSR project in August "categorically preexempts" lawsuits filed under the California Environmental Quality Act (CEQA).
 This cleared the last obstacle before construction could begin.
 However, this supposition is still being tested in the California courts in a similar case, Friends of Eel River v.
 North Coast Railroad Authority.

 On June 10, 2015, the Authority authorized a "Rail Delivery Partner" contract to be negotiated and signed by the CEO, valued at up to $700 million, for services through 2022.
 This is a successor to the support provided by the current Project Management Team contract.
 The RDP will provide engineering and management services to see the project from a planning mode into a construction mode.
 The RDP partnership under the lead of Parsons Brinckerhoff includes Network Rail Consulting (the international consulting arm of the UK rail authority) and LeighFisher (a global management firm with extensive experience in infrastructure and advisory services).
 The other partnership competing was under Bechtel Infrastructure Corporation.